 Introduction

 The introduction of Agile methodology and the principles have brought a revolution to the software development lifecycle.
-After having decades of working experience with the classic waterfall model, the Agile methodologies introduced a different aspect of software development that had never been utilized earlier.
-As the agile method and its manifesto were adopted, numerous variances were innovated.
+After having decades of working experience with the classic Waterfall model, the Agile methodologies introduced a different aspect of software development that had never been utilized earlier.
+As the Agile method and its manifesto were adopted, numerous variances were innovated.
 Few examples of Agile method variance are Scrum, Kanban, XP (Extreme Programming), DSDM, etc. The main objective of these processes is working software.
 The processes, tools, and documentation are given lesser priority.
-The most popular agile method of all has been Scrum methodology.
+The most popular Agile method of all has been Scrum methodology.

-Software product management (SPM) is the discipline of building, implementing, and managing software or digital products, taking into account life-cycle considerations and an audience (Wikipedia).
-Agile methodologies help the SPM in managing requirements, defining releases, and defining products in a context where many internal and external stakeholders are involved” (Kevin et al., 2010).
-This short paper will elaborate on how Scrum's agile methodology can handle SPM.
+Software product management (SPM) is the discipline of building, implementing, and managing software or digital products, taking into account life-cycle considerations and an audience [Wikipedia].
+Agile methodologies help the SPM in “managing requirements, defining releases, and defining products in a context where many internal and external stakeholders are involved” (Kevin et al., 2010).
+This short paper will elaborate on how Scrum's Agile methodology can handle SPM.

 SPM in Agile

-Scrum was introduced by Ken Schwaber in 1995 (ibid.).
+Scrum was introduced by Ken Schwaber in 1995 [ibid.].
 It was a result of many loopholes found in the long-practiced Waterfall model, which is where it was realized that software development “can not be planned, estimated or completed successfully" (ibid.) using common heavy methods.
-The scrum method was added to this by using many flexible methods during the development process.
-The only things that are constant in a scrum software development model are planning and closure (ibid.).
+The Scrum method was added to this by using many flexible methods during the development process.
+The only things that are constant in a Scrum software development model are planning and closure [ibid.].
 The whole project is based on multiple sprints which are partly plan-based and partly feedback-based.
-Scrum introduced the concept of the backlog which replaced the heavy and rich requirement documents that are typically used in the waterfall model.
+Scrum introduced the concept of the backlog which replaced the heavy and rich requirement documents that are typically used in the Waterfall model.
 There can be two types of backlogs in Scrum; Product Backlog (PB) and Development Sprint Backlog (DSB).

-PBS are list of all items customer requires to implement.
+PBs are lists of all items customer requires to implement.
 They can be bugs, new requirements, or change requests.

 DSBs are the list of items that need to be addressed in each sprint across various teams participating in the development process.

-When it comes to the agile method as a whole, it adds another variance of the backlog which is Product Management Sprint Backlog (PMSB).
-The PMSB contains all items that need to be completed within the sprint by each product manager (ibid.).
+When it comes to the Agile method as a whole, it adds another variance of the backlog which is Product Management Sprint Backlog (PMSB).
+The PMSB contains all items that need to be completed within the sprint by each product manager [ibid.].

 The main input and the reference for any software development process are the requirements.
-The agile methodology does not overload the process with heavy requirement documents, rather it keeps on feeding the process with a steady flow of requirements.
+The Agile methodology does not overload the process with heavy requirement documents, rather it keeps on feeding the process with a steady flow of requirements.
 Having PB and PMSB, in sprints facilitates the Agile method with the requirements.
 Sprints typically span between 2 to 4 weeks and they are a core part of the Scrum software development process.
 There can be several charts and matrices to measure and track the progress of a sprint; such as velocity chart, burndown chart.
 The objective of sprints is to deliver a piece of the requirement (story/task) that is "complete", meaning it can be released to production or can be used at the end of the sprint.
 The size of the story/task can be small which should fit in the span of the sprint.
 To address all the requirements, there are high frequent sprints.
 The frequency of the sprints makes it easy to accommodate change requests easily making the process flexible.
-Each working day within a sprint is called as Scrum which starts with a Scrum meeting (ibid.).
+Each working day within a sprint is called as Scrum which starts with a Scrum meeting [ibid.].